pohly/enhancements/keps/sig-storage/1698-generic-inline-volumes/README.md

   Describe manual testing that was done and the outcomes.
   Longer term, we may want to require automated upgrade/rollback tests, but we are missing a bunch of machinery and tooling and do that now.

+* **Is the rollout accompanied by any deprecations and/or removals of features, APIs, fields of API types, flags, etc.?**
+  No.

 ### Monitoring requirements